Tekken 2: Gameplay

-The gameplay in Tekken 2 is much like its predecessor with a few additions.
+The gameplay in Tekken 2 is much like its predecessor Tekken with a few additions.
 It continues to use 2D backgrounds in its stages, an infinite playing field and a fighting system that utilizes four buttons: left punch, right punch, left kick and right kick.
 Distinct additions included attack reversals for some characters, back throws, chain-throws and a sidestep unique to two characters, Kazuya Mishima and Heihachi Mishima.
 However, Yoshimitsu has a spinning sidestep move that lowers his health.
 Tackles were also modified to inflict damage when running from a greater distance.
 Each time the game is beaten with one of the default available characters in arcade mode, the associated sub-boss character becomes selectable.

-Tekken 2 also introduced various modes that would become staples to the series.
-These include Survival mode, Team Battle mode and Time Attack mode.
-Survival mode takes the player through an endless number of matches to see how many opponent they can defeat without being defeated themselves.
+The home console version of Tekken 2 introduced various modes that would become staples to the series.
+These include Survival mode, Team Battle mode, Time Attack mode and Practice mode.
+Survival mode takes the player through an endless number of matches to see how many opponents they can defeat without being defeated themselves.
 In addition, any health lost during a match will carry over to the next match, but the player would regain a little bit more health.
-Team Battle mode allows the player to select up to eight characters to participate single-round matches.
+Team Battle mode allows the player to select up to eight characters to participate in single-round matches.
 Like Survival mode, any health lost during a match will carry over to the next match, but the player will regain a small amount.
 The player will also keep their character for the next match until they are eliminated, in which the next character will take their place.
 The mode ends when all characters on either team are eliminated.
 Time Attack mode is similar to Arcade mode, except it is played to see how fast the player can go through it and beat records.
+Finally, Practice mode allows a player to train their skills in using a selected character's moves and techniques against a training dummy.

 Characters

-The game features a total of 25 fighters, consisting of 8 newcomers and 17 returning veterans.
-Characters who were clones in the original game have been made into distinct playable characters, although they still share many moves with the originals.
-Devil Kazuya, originally a bonus palette swap of Kazuya reserved for the home console version of the first game, is also made as a full playable character and serves as this game's final boss.
+The game features a total of 25 playable fighters, consisting of 17 returning veterans and eight newcomers.
+Characters who were clones in the original game have been made into distinct playable characters, although they still share many moves with their counterparts.
+Devil Kazuya, originally a bonus palette swap of Kazuya in the console version of the first game, is now a fully separate playable character with unique moves, serving as the final boss.

-Out of the 25 playable fighters, only 10 are available by default, with the rest being made available through updates (the arcade version) or by clearing the Arcade Mode with different characters (the console version).
-Like the first game, the character select screen only displays the 10 default ones, with the others being selected by scrolling past the screen to the left or right.
-The screen normally defaults the character option to Jun Kazama, but the arcade version contains a code that can toggle it to Baek Doo San and vice versa.
+Ten of the twenty-five playable fighters are available by default; the other fifteen were made available via the arcade version's "time release" system and individual secret codes, whilst the home console version requires the player to clear Arcade Mode with specific characters.
+As with the first game, the character select screen only displays the ten default fighters, with the unlockable fighters available to select by scrolling past the screen.
+The screen defaults the character option to Jun Kazama, but the arcade version contains a code that can toggle it to Baek Doo San and vice versa.